r160v/flight_predictor/README.md

 ```
 - Deploy MondoDB

-To deploy Kafka and Zookeeper, a [Bitnami Helm chart](https://artifacthub.io/packages/helm/bitnami/mongodb) is used.
-It is important to notice that it provides the DNS name `mongodb-dev.default.svc.cluster.local` with port `27017` to connect to the Kafka cluster from within the Kubernetes cluster.
+To deploy MongoDB, a [Bitnami Helm chart](https://artifacthub.io/packages/helm/bitnami/mongodb) is used.
+It is important to notice that it provides the DNS name `mongodb-dev.default.svc.cluster.local` with port `27017` to connect to the mongo database from within the Kubernetes cluster.
 To add the MongoDB repository use the following command:
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami (if you haven't previously done)